MajorMiners/DM_Project_2016/ReadMe.md

 		Joy-

 Download Link for Data Directory:
-	@Isha Provide a google drive link to download data folder.
+	@Isha Please provide a google drive link to download data folder.
 		*** We all will use a common data folder.
 		- In ur drive.
 		- Create a data folder.
 		- Give read write permission to we 4.
 		- Add all "useful" CSVs etc from our datasets into that.
 		- If anyone has any changes like renaming or folder structure. they can update it in the drive.

+How to Run Project:
+	@Joy Can you please update how to build and run project via terminal.